-Vanessa Méndez, makeup artist has created the trippiest half-face zombie makeup for Halloween 2018.
+Vanessa Méndez, makeup artist has created the trippiest half-face zombie makeup for Halloween to add on all your halloween costumes.
 Her style is ideal for those of us who aren’t feeling the idea of slipping into an unflattering custom this year.
-Vanessa shows us how to combine creepy zombie look but still look glamorous and sexy.
+Vanessa shows us how to combine a creepy zombie look but still look glamorous and sexy.

 Vanessa’s YouTube video: “Zombie of the Opera half Face Halloween makeup 2018” has taken the world by storm.
 In her video, her main makeup used is iNtense – Pressed 8-color Palate – Earth by Mehron Makeup.